Steen Funeral Home-Central Avenue Chapel

 She was born July 17, 1924, in Great Meadows, N.J.

-She was a graduate of Ashland High School, Ashland Community College, Marshall University and the University of Houston.
-She was a 52-year member of Eastern Star, OES 404, South Point, Ohio, Chapter and was a Kentucky colonel.
-She was on the board of directors of Ashland Community College’s School of Nursing and also Morehead State University, Shawnee State University and Collins Career Center.
-She was an honorary member of Central Baptist Church and its Philippines Mission Church.
-She and her husband, Bill, were instrumental in the implementation of the memorial walk at Kentucky Veterans Cemetery North East in Greenup County.
+She was a graduate of Ashland High School, Ashland Community College, Marshall University and The University of Houston.
+She was a 52 year member of the Eastern Star, OES 404, South Pont, Ohio, Chapter and a Kentucky colonel.
+She was on the Board of Directors of Ashland Community College’s School of Nursing, also Morehead State University, Shawnee State University, and Collins Career Center.
+She was an honorary member of Central Baptist Church and their Philippines Mission Church.
+She and her husband, Bill, were instrumental in the implementation of the memorial walk at the Kentucky Veterans Cemetery North East in Greenup County.

-Ecumenical services will be at noon Monday at Steen Funeral Home-Central Avenue Chapel in Ashland by Monsignor Lawrence Luciana, Pastor Darrell Clark and Brother Richard Shields.
-An Eastern Star service will start the services.
-Entombment will be in Ashland Cemetery Mausoleum.
+Ecumenical services will be at noon Monday at Steen Funeral Home-Central Avenue Chapel in Ashland by Monsignor Lawrence Luciana, Pastor Darrell Clark, and Brother Richard Shields.
+An Eastern Star service will be at the beginning of services at noon.
+Entombment will be in the Ashland Cemetery Mausoleum.

 Pallbearers will be sons, grandsons and great-grandsons.

 The family will receive friends after 11 a.m.
 Monday at the funeral home.
-A memorial luncheon will immediately follow services in the Central Baptist Church fellowship hall at 600 29th St. in Ashland.
-Everyone is invited.
+A memorial luncheon will immediately follow the service at Central Baptist Church, Fellowship Hall, 600 29th St. in Ashland, everyone is invited.

-In lieu of flowers, donations may be sent to the Central Baptist Church Philippines Mission, 600 29th St., Ashland, KY 41101 or the Institute for Dyslexia Education in Appalachia After School Program, P.O.
+In lieu of flowers, donations may be made to Central Baptist Church, Philippines Mission, 600 29th St., Ashland, KY 41101 or the Institute for Dyslexia Education in Appalachia (IDEA), After School Program, P.O.
 Box 22, Emmalena, KY 41740.